 Secondly, all students at Humanitas are engaged in collaborative community projects.
 In these, students work with a peer group (often multi-age but not always) to solve a problem or create a positive change in the world.
 These projects are based on questions the students are interested in, and involve work with the community outside the school.
 Community projects usually last for one term, but may go longer depending on the nature of the project.
 Working collaboratively on these projects involves all students in communication and teamwork skills.

 Lastly, all students at Humanitas are involved in an individual in-depth project on a question that is meaningful to them.
 (Some projects may be collaborative in nature, but each student has an individual project plan).
 This may be based on a passion, interest or curiousity.
 Individual projects can be long or short.
-Advisory teachers are assigned to each student, and meet with them to support their planning, and connect them with key resources to meet their goals (including community mentors and experts who serve as learning guides) and map their projects to relevant areas of the Australian Curriculum.
-At the end of each term, all students present on their projects to an audience that includes their peers, parents, advisory teachers and community mentors.
+Learning coaches are assigned to each student, and meet with them to support their planning, and connect them with key resources to meet their goals (including community mentors and experts who serve as learning guides) and map their projects to relevant areas of the Australian Curriculum.
+At the end of each term, all students present on their projects to an audience that includes their peers, parents, learning coaches and community mentors.
 It is expected that this presentation forms a key part of their assessment and ongoing learning.

 Students at Humanitas High School will be eligible for a Queensland Certificate of Education (QCE) and will receive a Senior Statement at the end of high school.
 A variety of subject offerings and recognised studies support the delivery of the QCE, see the Queensland Curriculum and Assessment Authority (QCAA) for details.
 Humanitas will also support students to engage with a range of formal learning experiences including vocational training, apprenticeships and traineeships.
 All of these offerings supports students in gaining an Australian Tertiary Entrance Rank (ATAR).
 Further to these formal processes in administered by QCAA and QTAC, all Humanitas graduates will be able to present a portfolio of learning, a functional tool to demonstrate to employees, tertiary providers and their Great Aunty Margaret what they have actually learned and can do!